Courtice Waterfront Secondary Plan

 During the PRCMP public consultation process, enhancing Clarington’s Waterfront (with a focus on advancing the draft Courtice Waterfront and Energy Park Secondary Plan) was identified as the second top priority for investment by survey respondents.

-Clarington does not support locating an Anaerobic Digester within the Courtice Waterfront and Energy Park Secondary Plan.
+Clarington does not support locating an Anaerobic Digester within the Courtice Waterfront Secondary Plan.
+Council approved Clarington Official Plan Amendment 146 to incorporate language in the existing Clarington Energy Business Park Secondary Plan that prohibits anaerobic digesters.